Xingorno/3DLIVUS/README.md

   <img src="figs/patient_3DUS.png" alt="3D US" width="80%">
 </div>

+This figure shows the acquired patient's 3D US images, demonstrating the 3DLIVUS system in action.
+The related structures, including hepatic vessels, kidney, gallbladder and tumour, and inserted needles can be well captured and visualized in our 3D US images.
+This achievement served as the critical foundation for investigating the downstream tasks related to percutaneous liver tumour ablation, including intra-procedural tumour coverage assessment, improving tumour identification and needle tracking, please see details in below.

 ## Project 3: Intra-procedural Tumour Coverage Assessment
 <p align="left">
 <a href="https://github.com/Xingorno/3DUS-Based-Tumor-Coverage-Evaluation-And-Optimization"><img src="https://img.shields.io/badge/Related work:-red" alt="Project Page"></a>